 - 6 tablespoons orange liqueur, like triple sec or Gran Marnier

 - 2 tablespoons Kahlua

-- 1 to 2 large handfuls of Bourbon-Soaked Cherries pitted and roughly torn
+- 2 large handfuls of Bourbon-Soaked Cherries, pitted and roughly torn

 - 2 ounces dark chocolate, grated, for garnish

 - In a large mixing bowl, beat the heavy cream until soft peaks form, about 3 to 6 minutes.
 Add the vanilla and powdered sugar, and mix to combine.

 - To the whipped cream, add the mascarpone cheese and granulated sugar.
 Mix until combined and smooth.

 - In a medium bowl, stir together the coffee, orange liqueur, and Kahlua.